What is Permanent Makeup?

 - Permanent Eyeliner

 - Permanent Lip Liner

 Permanent Makeup is also a widely used cosmetic technique for individuals with a cosmetic disorder such as vitiligo, which results in uneven pigmentation in the skin.
 Additionally, permanent makeup is often utilized for people who possess unsightly scars.

 In either case, the micropigmentation process can be easily employed to mitigate these physical abnormalities, thereby helping to eliminate any self-consciousness surrounding them.

-Another form of Permanent Makeup is the application of eyelash or Eyebrow extensions.
-Unlike the micropigmentation process, this does not require the use of specialized penetrative procedures, and instead utilizes a much simpler process to lengthen and modify either eyelashes or eyebrows.
+Another form of Permanent Makeup is the application of eyelash extensions.
+Unlike the micropigmentation process, this does not require the use of specialized penetrative procedures, and instead utilizes a much simpler process to lengthen and modify the eyelashes.

 While not as permanent as micropigmentation, these processes can be an effective alternative.